 Telling stories, they say, is an art.
 And 25 years on, we can say without a doubt that our writers have created for us a canvas that’s as full of colours as it is of substance.
-This issue, our valued contributors weigh in on their long-standing association with the publication and what it has meant to them.
+In this article, our valued contributors weigh in on their long-standing association with Indian Link and what it has meant to them.

 My association with Indian Link is over 15 years old, and I am often asked: ‘Why?’
 Why do I want to stay up till late in the night working on stories after a full-on day at my regular job, when I can get a healthy sleep instead?
 Why do I spend some weeknights and weekends attending events when I can relax and watch Netflix instead?
 Why do I continue to work for Indian Link when I already have a full-time job?